Standalone three or four bedroom family homes close to schools.

 Support for healthy and active lifestyles, meeting the needs of both young and old, and homes catering for all ‘ages and stages’ are features of Hobsonville Point.
 Neighbourhoods are designed to be easy and safe to walk or cycle around and have been planned and built to promote community interaction.
 That means it's easy to get to know your neighbours and other members of the community, which is important because we know from research we're happier and safer that way.

 Hobsonville Point is blessed with a beautiful natural environment.
-Protecting and maintaining it is a key focus of the Hobsonville Land Company.
+Protecting and maintaining it is a key focus of the HLC.
 We do this in three main ways:

 - Through maintaining and enhancing the existing natural habitat.

 - Through environmentally aware urban design practices and construction processes.

 - Through designing and building sustainable homes that are lower in energy and water use.
 Find out why homes at Hobsonville Point are kinder on the environment and your wallet here.